ItalyPaleAle/francis/docs/content/docs/deploying-the-runtime.md

 ## Getting the runtime

 The recommended way to run the runtime is the published container image.
-Pre-compiled binaries are also available, or you can build from source.
+Pre-compiled binaries are also available.

+> **Use UDP for port forwarding**
-> The runtime's WebTransport server runs over HTTP/3 (QUIC), which uses **UDP**.
-Whenever you publish the runtime's port — in `docker run`, Compose, a firewall rule, or a load balancer — make sure it's the UDP port, not TCP.
+> The runtime's WebTransport server runs over HTTP/3 (QUIC), which is based on UDP.
+Whenever you publish the runtime's port (in `docker run`, Compose, a firewall rule, or a load balancer) make sure it's the UDP port, not TCP.

 ### Container image (Docker or Podman)

 The runtime is published to the GitHub Container Registry as `ghcr.io/italypaleale/francis`.
 Images are multi-arch (`linux/amd64`, `linux/arm64`, and `linux/arm/v7`).
 The available tags are:

-- `edge` — the latest build from the `main` branch.
-- A full version, e.g. `1.2.3`, plus the floating `1.2` and `1` tags that track the latest patch/minor.
+- A full version, e.g. `1.2.3`.
+- Floating `1.2` and `1` tags that track the latest patch/minor.

 Mount your configuration file into the container and pass it with `-config`.
 The example below also mounts a named volume for the SQLite data store and publishes the UDP port: